neuefische/web-setup/README.md

 Copy the command you want to run and paste it into the Terminal.
 Run it by pressing <kbd>Enter</kbd>.

-> 💡 In case of any Error, carefully read the error text and google for help.
+> 💡 In case of any errors, carefully read the error text and google for help.
 Ask a coach for help.

 ### Which commands should I run?

-Begin with the _General Setup_.
-You can optionally run the _Setting nicer macOS Configurations_ script at any time.
+Begin with the [_General Setup_](#-general-setup).
+You can optionally run the [_Setting nicer macOS Configurations_](#-setting-nicer-macos-configurations) script at any time.

-The _Setting up git and GitHub_ script will be used once you'll need to work with git in the command line.
+The [_Setting up git and GitHub_](#-setting-up-git-and-github) script will be used once you'll need to work with git in the command line.

-The _Setting up MongoDB_ script will be used once you'll need to work with MongoDB.
+The [_Setting up MongoDB_](#-setting-up-mongodb) script will be used once you'll need to work with MongoDB.

 > 💡 You can check the "What does this do?" sections to learn what each script does in detail.